 Rising healthcare costs are also a top concern, particularly for those who are self-employed, working in the service industry, or own a small business.
 We need to work collaboratively with our federal government to rein in healthcare costs and drug prices.
 Medicaid expansion will save lives and bring our federal tax dollars back to Kansas.

 Solutions to all of the difficult problems we face will require elected officials to consider differing viewpoints and support legislation based on evidence, not partisan politics.
 Our district would benefit from and deserves a representative who will listen to the concerns of the people, think critically, and enact pragmatic solutions.
 I know I can be that representative.

-Thank you for taking the time to learn more about me, and for your shared dedication and love for the Great State of Kansas!
+Our campaign came too close in 2018 to call it quits, so with the support of my family and campaign team, we have decided to give it another run for 2020!
+Thank you for taking the time to learn more about me, and for your shared dedication and love for our state of Kansas.

 Click here to learn all stats on District 14.

-In order to vote in the November 7th election you must be registered by October 17th.Learn How
+In order to vote in the November 3rd election you must be registered by October 13th.Learn How

 Advance voting by mail begins - 20 days prior to Election Day.
 Request an Advanced Ballot TODAY!Request Ballot